 What about you?

 I love photography, and also avocados.
-I get up every morning between 5-6am (like I said, I like mornings) and I have two kids and a Jack Russell Terrier called Trixie (awww).
+I get up every morning between 5-6am (like I said, I like mornings) and I have two kids, a Jack Russell Terrier and a Staffie (awww).
 I love historical novels, the sunshine and I have a licence to helm a motorboat.
-You'll find me whizzing around Reading on the back of my husband's Harley Davidson or doing the best air guitar to Aerosmith while I'm waiting for the brownies to bake.
+I also run the Love British History blog, where I talk about all things historical, and make some historical recipes there, too.
+You'll also find me whizzing around Reading on the back of my husband's motorbike or doing the best air guitar to Aerosmith while I'm waiting for the brownies to bake.
 Life is good.

 Can we be friends?